Initial Thoughts on Complex Problem Solving Skills

 Advise from Avil: Speed up the video 1.5 times.
 It was too slow for me, and speeding it up worked just fine.

-This is a short presentation that defines problem solving, presents problem solving techniques, explains the creative problem solving approach and introduces the reader to the problem solving process.
+This is a short presentation that defines problem solving, presents problem solving methods and techniques, explains the creative problem solving approach and introduces the reader to the problem solving process.
 Essentially, it shows creative problem solving techniques/strategies and steps in the creative problem solving process.

 The Process of Solving Complex Problems: This article is from the Journal of Problem Solving and is 24 pages in length.
 It’s an academic paper, so it will take some time for you to read and digest it.
 Their definition of complex problem solving looks at complexity, a problem, and problem solving, so it’s not a straightforward definition.
 This paper will give you a solid foundation of complex problem solving skills.